atas/ssg/README.md

 **Disclaimer**: This project is purposefully kept as simple as possible for those just needing to output some HTML from the simplest PHP files.

-## How to Use
+## Quick Start

-FYI: GitHub Pages for public repos are free, private repos require paid GitHub subscription.
+_FYI: GitHub Pages for public repos are free, private repos require paid GitHub subscription._

+🔴 IMPORTANT: Repo name should be `github-username.github.io` if you want to use GitHub Pages subdomain.
+Change it from ssg while forking the repo or later in the repo settings.

-1. Fork this repository and **name the fork** as `your-github-username.github.io` if you want to use GitHub Pages as `https://your-github-username.github.io` or name it anything else if you want to use a custom domain.
+1. Fork this repository and **name the fork** as `your-github-username.github.io` if you want to use GitHub Pages as `https://your-github-username.github.io` unless you use a custom domain with DNS records.

-2. Update the `config.json` file to your liking.
+2. Go to your repo -> Settings -> Pages (on the left) and select `GitHub Actions` option in the `Source` select box,
+   * Do not select Jekyll or static site options below, don't click on them.

+3. Go to `Actions` tab of your repo at top, beside `Code` and `Pull requests`.

+   * **Enable the Workflow**.
+   * Select Deploy Website from the left column.
+   * Click `Run Workflow` button on the right and click `Run Workflow` again.
+   * Now Select `All workflows` on the left column and see the progress of the build process.

+## Customisation of your site
-3. Update images `favicon-96.jpg` `site-icon.jpg` `site-icon-big.jpg` at `./assets/images`
+* Update the `config.json`, `favicon-96.jpg` `site-icon.jpg` `site-icon-big.jpg` at `./assets/images`

-4. Add your pages to ./pages directory in Markdown format.
-Page URLs are derived from the file name. `my-post.md` will be
+* Pages: see examples in `./pages`.
+Page URLs are derived from the file name. `my-post.md` will be `yoursite. com/my-post`.

-   `yoursite.com/my-post` automatically.
-5. Add your posts to `./posts` directory in Markdown format.
+* Blog Posts: see examples in `./posts`.
 Post URLs are derived from `slug` key in the front matter.

-   See
-   the existing examples.
-6. Open file `./layout/footer.php` to add your tracking code if you want, Google Analytics, Matomo (Piwik), etc.
+* Open file `./layout/footer.php` to add your tracking code if you want, Google Analytics, Matomo (Piwik), etc.
     * If using advanced analytics, add a GDPR banner, or use analytics with anonymisation.
 See my blog post about
       more: https://www.atasasmaz.com/p/gdpr-friendly-analytics

+* Layout changes: see `./layout` directory.

-7. For changing the layout, see `layout` directory, especially `header.php` and `footer.php`, simple HTML files with minimal PHP in them.
-For CSS changes, `less` is used to generate `css` files, see `./assets/styles` directory.
+* CSS changes: `less` is used to generate `css` files, see `./assets/styles` directory.
-8. Follow the below steps to deploy to GitHub Pages.

-### Individual PHP file to HTML
+## Having custom PHP files to HTML

-You can create any .php page at root directory or project or any subdirectory. `./system` and `./layout` directories, `post.php` and `page.php` are excluded from individual PHP to HTML generation.
+You can create any .php at root or any sub-dir. `./system` and `./layout` directories, `post.php` and `page.php` are excluded from individual PHP to HTML generation.

 `./my-custom.php` will be `yoursite.com/my-custom`
 `./my-custom-dir/my-custom.php` will be `yoursite.com/my-custom-dir/my-custom`

-Nginx configuration includes extensionless-php directives to remove `.php` extension from URLs in your local dev environment.
-Don't put `.php` extensions in the URLs and links, just put in files.
+Omit `.php` extensions in the URLs and links, but keep them in the actual files.

-## Enabling GitHub Pages

-1. Go to your repo -> Settings -> Pages (on the left) and select `GitHub Actions` option in the `Source` select box, change it from `Deploy from a branch`.
-2. Do not select Jekyll or static site options below, don't click on them.
-3. Go to Actions tab of your repo, beside `Code` and `Pull requests`.
-4. **Enable the Workflow**.
-5. Select Deploy Website from the left column.
-6. Click `Run Workflow` button on the right and click `Run Workflow` again.
-7. Now Select `All workflows` on the left column and see the progress of the build process.

-### Using GitHub Pages as `https://username.github.io`

-Nothing else to do, your website should be alive.

-### Using GitHub Pages through custom domain
+## Using a Custom Domain

 * Go to `your repo -> Settings -> Pages` (on the left) and select GitHub Actions option in the Source select box.
 * Add a custom domain below, anything you want, you will need to access to its DNS records.